anitejamara/DeviationDetectives/README.md

 ## Usage

-Once the services are running, you can interact with the frontend to upload and analyze contract documents.
+Once the services run, you can interact with the frontend to upload and analyze contract documents.
 The backend will handle the analysis and return the results to the frontend for display.